AutoOcc: Automatic Open-Ended Semantic Occupancy Annotation via Vision-Language Guided Gaussian Splatting: Experiments

-SemanticKITTI differs from Occ3D-nuScenes in terms of semantic categories, sensor parameters, and voxel size.
-To evaluate the zero-shot generalization ability, we compare our approach with methods employing different training strategies on Occ3D-nuScenes (including supervision by 3D and 2D GT and self-supervision), directly performing inference on SemanticKITTI without retraining.
+SemanticKITTI differs from Occ3D-nuScenes in terms of semantic categories, sensor parameters, camera distribution, and voxel size.
+We evaluate on SemanticKITTI to verify the zero-shot and cross-dataset generalization capability.

-Across the base semantic categories (as seen in the training set), Table~\ref{table:semantic-kitti} shows that all other methods~\cite{yan2024tri, huang2024gaussianformer, zhang2023occnerf, gan2024gaussianocc, tan2023ovo} suffer significant performance degradation, as they are tailored to specific camera parameters and occupancy distributions.
-For novel classes unseen during training, these methods fail to perform open-vocabulary occupancy estimation.
-In contrast, \ourmethod{} enables zero-shot learning for unseen scenes and supports open-vocabulary semantic occupancy estimation, demonstrating strong generalization and flexibility.
-We also evaluate our approach against OVO~\cite{tan2023ovo}, which is specifically designed for open-vocabulary occupancy estimation in monocular scenes.
-Table~\ref{table:semantic-kitti} shows \ourmethod{} performs favroably against OVO in single-front-view scenarios (\eg, SemanticKITTI).
-The qualitative comparisons of zero-shot cross dataset validation on SemanticKITTI~\cite{behley2019semantickitti} are shown in Figure~\ref{figure:compare-kitti}.
+To evaluate the zero-shot and open-ended semantic annotation ability, we select novel classes from SemanticKITTI as the test set, which are not visible during the annotation process.
+Table~\ref{table:semantic-kitti} shows that all self-supervised methods~\cite{ wan2024gaussianocc, tan2023ovo} suffer significant performance degradation, as they are tailored to specific camera parameters and occupancy distributions.
+For novel classes unseen during learning, these methods fail to label undefined semantic occupancy.
+Compared to offline annotation pipelines, including point-based voxelization and semantic projection, our method shows better robustness and enhanced capability for open-ended semantic annotation.